raspberrypilearning/getting-started-guide-microbit/en/step_1.md

 + How to use the MakeCode editor
 + How to connect your micro:bit to your computer and download a MakeCode program to it
-+ How to use the micro:bit's components, like the LEDs, sensors, buttons and speaker (V2 only)
++ How to use the micro:bit's components, like the LEDs, sensors, buttons, and speaker (V2 only)

 --- /collapse ---